Anne Hathaway (wife of Shakespeare): In fiction

 The romantic comedy film Shakespeare in Love provides an example of the negative view, depicting the marriage as a cold and loveless bond that Shakespeare must escape to find love in London.
 The same situation occurs in Harry Turtledove's alternate-history novel Ruled Britannia (2002), in which Shakespeare seeks and actually wins a divorce from Hathaway to marry his new girlfriend.
 A similarly loveless relationship is depicted in the film A Waste of Shame (2005).

 The Secret Confessions of Anne Shakespeare (2010), a novel by Arliss Ryan, also proposes Anne Hathaway as the true author of many of the Shakespeare plays (a claim originally made in 1938).
 In the novel, Anne follows Will to London to support his acting career.
 As he finds his true calling in writing, Anne's own literary skills flower, leading to a secret collaboration that makes William Shakespeare the foremost playwright in Elizabethan England.

 She is portrayed by Liza Tarbuck in the BBC Two comedy series Upstart Crow.
 She is shown as a rather dowdy uneducated woman significantly older than Shakespeare, but their marriage is fairly amicable with Shakespeare frequently travelling back to Stratford to visit his extended family.

 Anne Hathaway is portrayed by Judi Dench in the 2018 historical film All Is True.

 Anne Hathaway is portrayed by actress Cassidy Janson in the musical & Juliet.
 The show opened in the West End on 20 November 2019.
 The show transferred to Broadway in 2022.
 It officially opened on 17 November 2022.
 In the Broadway and Australian production, Anne is portrayed by Betsy Wolfe and Amy Lehpamer, respectively.
+In the German production, opening in 2024 in Hamburg, she was portrayed by Willemijn Verkaik and Sabrina Weckerlin.
+The show will transfer to Stuttgart in autumn 2026, it is yet to be announced who will star as Anne in the upcoming production.